Cameron7195/ttsa-code/README.md

-Code for the paper "A Turing Test for Self-Awareness"
+Code for the paper "A Turing Test for Self-Awareness" — available here: http://cameronwitkowski.com/wp-content/uploads/2024/05/Turing_Test_SA_preprint_final.pdf

 Instructions:
 - Create a virtual environment or conda environment.